-Keep all the receipts you can to prove the items are over six months old, but please note, the items must be used – if the items are new and have never been used, then you will be charged duty on them.
-If you decide to buy your own home but don’t have any of your own furniture, then Cayman has a wealth of furniture stores as well as phenomenally talented furniture designers who can build almost anything from scratch (think wine cellars, book shelves, entertainment centres, stair cases, custom closets and beds, etc).
-For more information check www.customs.gov.ky.
+If you decide to buy your own home but don’t have any of your own furniture, then Cayman has great furniture stores as well as extremely talented furniture designers who can build almost anything from scratch, such as wine cellars, book shelves, entertainment centres, stair cases, custom closets and beds, etc.